Jtrom314/startup/README.md

 Notes on Simon: Websocket
 I learned what it means to Ping/Pong between the server and client.
 It was cool to see what that looked like (while debugging it) and what it looked like on the front end of things

+Notes on Startup: Services
+I think the biggest thing that I learned was how to debug things that happen over the network.
+I learned about endpoints and their uses to interact with the backend of a server and what it does to data being sent.
+I learned about headers and different network protocals that the server uses to move data along.

 #Devin Sheldon's Notes